davismcc/SingleCellOmics_Heidelberg_Apr2017/README.md

 available at this [link](https://www.dropbox.com/sh/s0dmlgg0cmxak9y/AAAC4NK_Bz2rSN7kYJfJcloRa?dl=0) (210MB; password required).
 1. Merged `Bismark` files are available at this [link](https://www.dropbox.com/sh/b3v55pdkkimo13s/AAA4gH-6uCxMqFSbFM72rwLna?dl=0) (76MB; password required).
 Download and copy these to `data/bismark/merged`.
 1. Summarized, annotated methylation results that we will use for analysis are available in the results folder of this repository (we will generate these ourselves during the course).
+A version of this file, `results/all.tsv.gz` that has already been computed is available at this [link](https://www.dropbox.com/s/dq7x4ohu5zxw5n9/all.tsv.gz?dl=0) (3.5MB) in case you wish to use it for the second part of the analysis.

 ## Software requirements: